wcg0011/Comp5000/README.md

 a list of what i've completed can be found in the comments of index.jsp at the top.

 not sure how to add a folder rofl so i made a new branch with all the necesary files.

+don't forget, for all the files that access the sql database, you'll need to change the address/password to fit your own stuff